The Apprentice New Zealand

 The Apprentice New Zealand is a New Zealand reality television series that aired on TV2 from 16 February to 11 May 2010.
 It featured Terry Serepisos, a Wellington based multi-millionaire property developer, as the chief executive officer.
 The series' winner, Thomas Ben, received a $200,000 package consisting of a $100,000 salary, a BMW and accommodation.
-Ben began work at Serepisos' property development company Century City in July 2010.
+Ben began work at Serepisos' property development company Century City in July 2010 but was fired the next year due to the Bankruptcy of Terry Serepisos.
 The series returned in 2021, under the title The Apprentice Aotearoa.

 Candidates

 There were fourteen candidates taking part in this season and initially they were separated into two teams based on gender.
 The women chose the name Athena (also used as the female team name in the eighth season of the U.S. show), while the men chose the name Number 8.
 In the first episode, there is a twist as Nicky (Athena) and Richard (Number 8) are revealed to be already in a relationship.
 In episode 4, the teams picked project managers for the task Nicky and Chris and then were told that they would swap and lead the other team.
 In the boardroom in episode 6 Richard was switched to team Athena due to his excellence in the task even though his team lost.
 In episode 9 Nicky and Linda who had starring roles in the previous task had to select one member from their own team without conferring to switch to the other team, Linda chose Karen and Nicky chose David.
 In Week 11 Catherine and Karen swapped teams because they had not worked with the other person.